 Applied creativity in design thinking for innovation should focus on Innovating 3rd party plugins

 Design thinking for innovations could be for producing 3rd party plugins for major products.
 There have been many success stories of innovating such plugins.
-In fact, many of the industrial products require accessories.
+In fact, many of industrial products require accessories.
 And these accessories are not mostly produced by OEM.
 Instead, 3rd party plugins supply them.
-If we carefully look into our automobile, we will observe many such plugins.
+If we carefully look into our automobiles, we will observe many such plugins.
 Often, OEM offers the option of choosing accessories from a list of suppliers.

 Creating network externality effects

 The ubiquitous access to the internet is expanding the option of creating the network externality effects.
-For example, the underpinning of Google’s and FB’s successes has been smart design ideas for creating a network externality effect.
+For example, the underpinning of Google’s and FB’s successes has been smart design ideas for creating a network Externality Effect.
 Starting from like options to a number of views, there are many such design ideas.
 Particularly, once we transfer service to digital space, the opportunity of leveraging network externality opens up.
 Designing thinking for innovation should intelligently take advantage of it.
 In fact, this is a very powerful means of creating business impact out of design thinking.